matthieugomez/stata-pitfalls/README.md

 	```
 	Note that, contrary to `sum`, the functions `mean` or `sd` return missing values : internally, these commands evaluate an expression of the form `0/0` (where the denominator is the number of non missing observations) which evaluates to missing in Stata.

-	If you want the sum of missing observations to be missing rather than zero, use a temporary variable to count non - missing variables
+	If you want the sum of missing observations to be missing rather than zero, use a temporary variable to count non-missing observations.

 	```
 	. clear all